Plastic Molding

 Table of content

 Plastic molding processes are essential in the manufacturing industry, enabling the production of a wide range of plastic products.
-This guide explores the types of plastic molding processes, compares their characteristics, and provides insights into choosing the right process for your specific needs.
-From injection molding to compression molding, we’ll dive into the world of plastic molding and help you make informed decisions for your projects.
+This guide explores the types of plastic molding processes, compares their characteristics, and provides insights into choosing the right process for your custom plastic parts.

 Types of Plastic Molding Processes

 Plastic molding encompasses a diverse set of techniques that transform raw plastic materials into finished products.
-Each molding process has its own unique characteristics and applications.
+Types of plastic molding process has its own unique characteristics and applications.
 Here are 6 common plastic molding processes as below:

 Compression molding is a plastic molding process that involves placing a pre-measured amount of plastic material into a heated mold cavity.
 The mold is then closed, and pressure is applied to compress and shape the material.
 This process is commonly used for manufacturing larger, thicker parts such as automotive components, appliance parts, and electrical insulators.